 Related: How to build a product roadmap everyone understands

 A product roadmap to show off your strategic plans

-After we worked through a version for some clients, we added the only structure you’ll find on our roadmap: three columns called Current, Near-Term and Future.
+After we worked through a version for some clients, we added the only structure you’ll find on our roadmap: three columns called Now, Next and Later.

 An original view of ProdPad’s roadmap.

 This brought us a lot closer to what product managers actually need: a tool to communicate their long-term product plans and strategy.

 We threw out deadlines and replaced them with broader time horizons that help you show off the ranking order of your priorities.